What is the “ideal” proportion?

-Have you ever wondered why designers use fashion models who are 6 feet tall when “the average” woman is 6 inches shorter?
+Have you ever wondered why fashion designers use models who are 6 feet tall when “the average” woman is 6 inches shorter?

 They’re just trying to reach the “ideal proportion” and sell a lot more clothes.

-Blame the ancient Greeks.
+Blame the Greeks.

 They felt that everything in nature – tides, moon phases, the human body – boiled down to numbers, and they came up with appropriate measurements for everything they could.